French prosecutors open terror probe in official's killing

+A French judicial official said the suspect was born in Tunisia and that witnesses heard him say “Allahu akbar," Arabic for "God is great,” during the attack.
+The judicial official was not authorized to be publicly named speaking about an ongoing investigation.

+French Prime Minister Jean Castex rushed to the scene with other officials and pledged the government's “determination to fight terrorism in all its forms."
+Islamic extremists and others have carried out multiple terror attacks in France recent years, including several targeting police.

-The official killed Friday was a 49-year-old administrative employee who worked in the station for the national police service, a national police spokesperson told The Associated Press.
+The official killed Friday was a 49-year-old administrative employee who worked for the national police service, a national police spokesperson told The Associated Press.

+The woman had left the station briefly to extend the time on her parking space, and was attacked in the entry passage as she returned, said Valerie Pecresse, president of the Paris region.

 The national anti-terrorism prosecutor’s office opened an investigation into murder of a person of public authority in relation with a terrorist group.

 “Police are symbols of the republic.
-They are France,” Valerie Pecresse, president of the Paris region, told reporters at the scene, adding: “The face of France” was targeted.
+They are France,” Pecresse told reporters at the scene, adding: “The face of France” was targeted.

 Credit: Michel Euler